LagerhausenAndrew/Capstone_Project/README.md

 1. As a user I would like to be able to search what products have been made before.
 2. As a user I would like to be able to see reviews about each product that has been made before.
-3.
+3. As a user I would like to be able to see reviews about the woodworker.
-4.
+4. As a user I would like to be able to contact the woodworker and ask further questions about style/price/new projects.
-5.
+5. As a user I would like to know if a product is in stock or out of stock.
 6.
 7.
 8.
-9.
+9. As a user I would like to be able to select items I would like created and submitted to the woodworker.
-10. As a user I would like to be able to select items I would like created and submitted to the create.
+10. As a user I would like to visit a pleseant and appealing website with simple navigation.

 ## Code Snippets